Factbox - Candidates in Britain's snap election: comings and goings

 Nigel Farage (UKIP, never sat in parliament)

-The former leader of UKIP and one of the most prominent 'Leave' campaigners, Farage said on April 20 that he would not stand, after considering a run.
+The former leader of UKIP, one of the most prominent 'Leave' campaigners during last year's Brexit referendum, Farage said on April 20 that he would not stand, after considering a run.

 Farage has served as a member of the European Parliament but has never won a seat in Westminster, despite competing in seven separate elections and by-elections.